USRSE/usrse23/pages/participate.md

 **Important Dates**

-- **Submissions open**: Monday, February 14, 2023
+- **Submissions open**: Tuesday, February 14, 2023
 - **Workshops, Tutorials, and BoF submissions due**: Monday, March 20, 2023
 - **Papers / Notebooks due**: Monday, May 1, 2023
 - **Poster abstracts due**: Monday, June 19, 2023

 **Submission Website**: [EasyChair](#)

 Authors of accepted submissions are expected to register by the author registration deadlines below or they will not be included in the program.

 **Questions?** Contact the organizers: [usrse-conf23@us-rse.org](mailto:usrse-conf23@us-rse.org).

 ## Short and Long Papers

 We invite papers as peer-reviewed publications highlighting the above topic areas and the software/software techniques that enabled the research!
 Accepted papers will be given the opportunity to have an oral presentation during the conference (short papers will be lightning talks of 5 minutes and long papers will be 15 minutes).
 Both types of submissions will be included in the digital proceedings.

 Papers should follow the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).
 Short papers should have not more than 500 words and long papers should be no-longer than 8 pages in length.
 We particularly encourage submissions from first-time conference presenters and from members of groups that have historically been underrepresented in the scientific community.

 **Timeline**

-- **Submissions open**: Monday, February 14, 2023
+- **Submissions open**: Tuesday, February 14, 2023
 - **Papers / Notebooks due**: Monday, May 1, 2023
 - **Notification of authors for papers / notebooks**: Monday, June 5, 2023
 - **Camera-ready papers / notebooks due**: Monday, June 26, 2023